 5. The ins and outs of device targeting

-Google pros know that, when running a paid search campaign, your aim will be to generate leads and sales.
-But rather than pushing products by being overtly sales-forward, the most successful ads often focus on providing value.
+Google pros know that, when running a paid search campaign, your aim is usually to generate leads and sales.
+But, rather than pushing products by being overly sales-forward, many of the most successful ads focus on providing value.

-7. The 411 on all things ad settings
+7. The latest ad settings updates & features

-8. How to properly manage a Google Ads account
+8. How to properly manage (and optimize) a Google Ads account

 Running a high-performing Google Ads campaign requires the account manager to be proactive and consistent.
-Proper and active campaign management involves regularly assessing how the ads are performing, doing an A/B testing, and conducting regular Google Ads audits every quarter or so.
+Proper and active campaign management involves regularly assessing how the ads are performing, conducting A/B tests, and running Google Ads audits every quarter or so.